SmithWillSuffice/ohanga-pai/content/blog/64_electric_cars.md

 But any MMT understanding would say it could be easy.
 If the problem is not insufficient real resources, then it is not an economic nor monetary problem, it is a political problem.

+What if you *en masse* in your country just don't like public transport?
+For you Lithuanians, private electric transition the estimate is that the USA and Europe would need to double investment to upgrade the grid to allow private electric vehicle infrastructure.
+Probably the same for Lithuanian then.
+But... oh no, what tax payers will want to fund this? 🤣

 Maybe the real resources for 25% extension of the electric grid are insufficient at present for a 10 year extension, but we do have the